-The recent connectivity of most households to the Web provides an opportunity to develop and bring new educational materials to users quickly and efficiently.
-Moreover, interventions delivered via the Web could be successful in attracting users due to ease of accessibility and low time commitment requirements.
-In this paper, we focus on the development and evaluation of new web-based educational programs aimed at explaining the concept of risk diversification.
-Understanding risk diversification is fundamental both to optimally allocating wealth and to retirement planning, yet most individuals do not have a solid grasp of the concept.
-In fact, when responding to a battery of questions measuring financial literacy, the majority of individuals fare particularly poorly on questions related to risk and risk diversification (e.g., Lusardi and Mitchell, 2009, 2011a,b,c, 2014; Lusardi, Mitchell, and Curto, 2012; van Rooij, Lusardi, and Alessie, 2011, 2012).
+We focus on the development and evaluation of new web-based educational programs aimed at explaining the concept of risk diversification.
+Understanding risk diversification is fundamental both to optimally allocating wealth and to retirement planning, yet most individuals do not have a solid grasp of this concept (Lusardi, 2015).
+When responding to a battery of questions measuring financial literacy, the majority of individuals fare particularly poorly on questions related to risk and risk diversification (see, for example, Lusardi and Mitchell, 2009, 2011a,b,c, 2014; Lusardi, Mitchell, and Curto, 2014; van Rooij, Lusardi, and Alessie, 2011, 2012; Heinberg et al., 2014).

 We designed four different educational programs for delivery online: an informational brochure, an interactive visual tool, a written narrative, and a video narrative.
-All of these programs are designed to improve knowledge of risk diversification but differ substantially from any previous financial education programs both because they make use of extensive research on financial literacy and for the innovative ways in which they communicate the information.
+Written narratives and informational brochures are methods that have generally been used to educate consumers in practice, while videos and interactive visual tools are more innovative and exploratory.
+All of these programs are designed to improve knowledge of risk diversification but differ substantially from previous financial http://markets.on.nytimes.com/research/stocks/tools/analysis_tools.asp education programs that have been evaluated and discussed in academic work for the innovative ways in which they communicate the information.